 The Best Men’s Travel Shoes of 2020 Reviewed

-When it comes to spending a full day walking around town or checking out the sights, the ARKK Copenhagen Raven Mesh HL travel shoes are an optimal choice.
-They are a sporty style choice and come in black or white with nylon laces that are quite durable.
+When it comes to spending a full day walking around town or checking out the sights, the Allbird Men’s Tree Runners are an optimal choice.
+The Tree Runners feature a sporty style and come in 3 classic colors and 10 limited edition colors (at the time of initial publication).

 - Excellently cushioned midsole for long days of walking

 - A bit pricey for travel shoes

 The Helm Declan Chukka is a stylish travel shoe for those who want to look their absolute best during their travels.
 With a black leather lining, Blake stitch construction, and a Fineline sole (learn more about this type of sole here), the Chukka provides a pleasant combination of style and outfit versatility without sacrificing too much in comfort.

 They come with a durable rubber midsole, brass finish eyelets, and cotton laces (which are not the most durable, but suitable for their purpose).
 The shoes are handcrafted, designed to be form-fitting, and true to size, with a reportedly quick break-in period as well.
 They are available in tan, brown, and black.